Nick Madrigal Player Props: Cubs vs. Dodgers

 Nick Madrigal At The Plate

-- He has not hit a home run in his 13 games this season.
+- In 15 games played this season, he has not hit a long ball.

-- Madrigal has driven in a run in three games this season (23.1%), including one multiple-RBI game.
+- In three games this season, Madrigal has picked up an RBI, with more than one RBI once.

-- He has scored at least one run three times this year (23.1%), including one multi-run game.
+- He has scored at least one run four times this year (26.7%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.